FAQs

 What is the goal of the Holomua Marine Initiative?

-The aim of the Holomua Marine Initiative is to ensure healthy nearshore ecosystems with abundant resources, so that the people of Hawai‘i can enjoy our coastal waters, support livelihoods, and feed our families.
+The Holomua Marine Initiative works to ensure healthy nearshore ecosystems with abundant resources, so that the people of Hawai‘i can enjoy our coastal waters, support livelihoods, and feed our families.
+The goal of the Holomua Marine Initiative is to effectively manage nearshore marine resources by implementing a comprehensive management strategy and by developing and carrying out management frameworks that place an emphasis on community participation, cultural relevance, and improving processes and outcomes in all stages of management

 What happened to “30×30?”